dkirrane/kind/docs/DOCKER.md

 # docker config
 Update Docker config for the following:
 - Allow insecure access to forge docker registries you use
-- Allow remot access to Docker Daemon in WSL2 from Windows
+- Allow remote access to Docker Daemon in WSL2 from Windows
 ```bash

 sudo bash -c 'cat <<EOT >> /etc/docker/daemon.json